25 July 2019, Comments: 12

 Do I Really Need One?

-This category isn’t new by any means yet these dual-headed drives featured here have improved significantly over first-generation products on all fronts.
-Granted, there are quite a few usage restrictions, but they do come in handy in situations where all other options are exhausted.
+This category isn’t new by any means yet these iPhone drives featured here have improved significantly over first-generation products on all fronts.
+There are quite a few usage restrictions, but they do come in handy in situations where all other options are exhausted.
 To the manufacturers’ credit, these limits are largely imposed by the iOS platform rather than the drives themselves.

 Feature Comparison